 ESG Reporting Pillar

 On-site solar PV is the single most material Scope 2 emissions reduction available to most UK office buildings.
-Here's how it maps to every major UK ESG reporting framework — and what documentation we provide on commissioning.
+Here's how Scope 2 reporting works under the GHG Protocol, the DEFRA factors to apply, a worked calculation, and the documentation we provide on commissioning.

 Sustainability boardroom meeting reviewing Scope 2 emissions